Joshua D. Gibson, P.I. Email Google Scholar Profile

 Lucia Sturges, former Undergraduate Researcher

-I am a junior at Georgia Southern University; majoring in Biology with a particular focus in entomology.
-The order of Hymenoptera interests me; as I am working with Nasonia: a genus of parasitoid wasps.
+I am an alumni of Georgia Southern University; I majored in Biology with a particular focus in entomology.
+The order of Hymenoptera interests me; I was working with Nasonia: a genus of parasitoid wasps.
 I have done some previous research on Apis mellifera and their visitation rates on Mentzelia multiflora in New Mexico.

 Charles "Jackson" Turner, former Undergraduate Researcher

-I’m a Sophomore Biology major at Georgia Southern.
+I’m an alumni of Georgia Southern.
 In the 7th grade, I stumbled on the lecture series "Growing up in the universe," by Richard Dawkins, which was life-changing for me.
 My first encounter with the theory of evolution -the mechanism of speciation - precipitated an absolute passion for science that continues today.
 My interest in genetics and evolution has fueled my desire to become a genetic engineer, and my long term goal is to work toward ending world hunger.
-In the lab I’m learning molecular techniques to investigate speciation and evolution in insects.
+In the lab, I was learning molecular techniques to investigate speciation and evolution in insects.

 This could be you!
 The newest Undergraduate or Master's student in the lab!!